| bootstrap | ||

 toybox

 Toybox is a BusyBox alternative.
 Mostly chosen because when I tried to go get BusyBox, the site wouldn't load.
-You can read more about it here.
+It provides several standard utilities.

 libodin